hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/addresses_at_the_parliament/005_v1_c1_buddhism.md

 understood properly by his disciples.
 The relation between Hinduism (by Hinduism, I mean the religion of the Vedas) and what is called Buddhism at the present day is nearly the same as between Judaism and Christianity.
-Jesus Christ was a Jew, and Shâkya Muni was a Hindu.
-The Jews rejected Jesus Christ, nay, crucified him, and the Hindus have accepted Shâkya Muni as God and worship him.
+Jesus Christ was a Jew, and Shākya Muni was a Hindu.
+The Jews rejected Jesus Christ, nay, crucified him, and the Hindus have accepted Shākya Muni as God and worship him.
 But the real difference that we Hindus want to show between modern Buddhism and what we should understand as the teachings of Lord Buddha lies principally in this:
-Shâkya Muni came to preach nothing new.
+Shākya Muni came to preach nothing new.
 He also, like Jesus, came to fulfil and not to destroy.
 Only, in the case of Jesus, it was the old people, the Jews, who did not understand him, while in the case of Buddha, it was his own followers who did not realise the import of his teachings.
 As the Jew did not understand the fulfilment of the Old Testament, so the Buddhist did not understand the fulfilment of the truths of the Hindu religion.
-Again, I repeat, Shâkya Muni came not to destroy, but he was the fulfilment, the logical conclusion, the logical development of the religion of the Hindus.
+Again, I repeat, Shākya Muni came not to destroy, but he was the fulfilment, the logical conclusion, the logical development of the religion of the Hindus.